 The colloquium is built around discussion of each student’s work.
 To accomplish this, each student will read and give a short presentation and commentary on another student’s paper.
 Each author will then add to the presentation of his or her work, followed by extensive small group discussion.
 Material provided in applications to the doctoral colloquium will not be published in the proceedings.
 However, we encourage students to submit finished research to one of the paper tracks or as a poster or demo.
 (Please see the NOTE below about submitting additional work to the regular conference tracks).

-The application deadline is March 1, 2021.
-Accepted students will be notified by April 1, 2021.
-To apply, please submit the following information as a single PDF document to the doctoral colloquium track of the dg.o2021 submission site at https://easychair.org/conferences/?conf=dgo2021.
+The extended application deadline is April 1, 2022.
+Accepted students will be notified by May 1, 2022.
+To apply, please submit the following information as a single PDF document to the doctoral colloquium track of the dg.o 2022 submission site at https://easychair.org/conferences/?conf=dgo2022.

 - A paper describing your planned or in-progress doctoral dissertation covering the following elements.
 The paper should be no less than five or more than 10 pages (not including references, tables and figures).
 Papers outside these limits will not be considered.
 The paper should include: